SEMOSS/semoss-installer/README.md

 Returning SEMOSS installers have the option to play around with these flags.
 If you already have the correct versions of software on your machine, you may set the "softwareInstall" flag to false.
 If you need a few to be updated, set it to true and further specify which software you need.

+## Master.bat

+In the same location as your properties file, there is a file called `master.bat`.
+At this point in the instruction, you are ready to run it.
+Double click on the file and the process should begin.

 ## VS Installer

 VS Installer is something that all new SEMOSS developers need to install.
 There are a few “user inputs” required to complete the installation.
-VS Installer should automatically run and open up VS Build Tools.
-You should be greeted with a screen that looks like this:
+As the `master.bat` file runs this software will install, so be patient for it to open.
+VS Installer will automatically run and open up VS Build Tools.
+You will be greeted with a screen that looks like this:

 ![image](https://github.com/user-attachments/assets/a07d5266-98f0-4eab-9b5d-23a65d8e20de)